dual-wield-ray/PyDrumScore/README.md

 The PyDrumScore package also contains a plugin for MuseScore to refresh modified files with a single button.
 This allows for a proper workflow for using MuseScore as a viewer to PyDrumScore.
 To set it up, see [the tutorial](https://musescore.org/en/handbook/3/plugins#enable-disable-plugins) on MuseScore's page.
 Make sure the plugin is added to your MuseScore plugins folder, and that it is enabled and has a shortcut.

 ## Tutorials and examples
 See the test folder for examples of fully transcribed songs.
+Stay tuned for upcoming video tutorials as well.